Canaries on top perch after thumping Sheffield Wednesday

 Teemu Pukki in action for Norwich City against Tom Lees and Liam Palmer of Sheffield Wednesday during the Championship match at Hillsborough.
 Photograph: George Wood/Getty Images

-Norwich moved top of the Championship, at least temporarily, with a thumping 4-0 win at Sheffield Wednesday.
+Norwich moved top of the Championship with a thumping 4-0 win at Sheffield Wednesday.

 Mario Vrancic missed an early penalty but the Canaries took control with two quickfire goals early in the second half.